kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 <div>

-Editorial Note: For the text of SFAR No. 100-2, see part 61 of this chapter.
+Editorial Note: For the text of SFAR No. 100-2, see [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 </div>